emlid/reachm-plus-docs/docs/ardupilot-integration.md

 To provide RTK solution to Pixhawk, Reach needs to be connected via a serial port.
 You can do that by plugging the serial cable into Reach's JST-GH port and Pixhawk's **"Serial 4/5"** connector.

+!!! note ""
+	It's recommended to supply Reach M+ from an external power source.
+Pixhawk may not provide enough power for Reach in some cases.

 ## Connecting Reach M+ to Navio over UART

 <div style="text-align: center;"><img src="../img/reachm-plus/ardupilot-integration/navio2-reachm.png" style="width: 500px;"></div>